Falling Through Time

 From the day the Fates decided he would be the warrior to train and lead a group of time-traveling clansmen, Reilly O’Malley has been certain of everything.
 He’s gone into every battle, verbal or physical, knowing that he will be victorious.
 Rescuer of many, protector of the O’Rourke clan, knight in shining armor―he lives up to all the titles with the full confidence of a man who knows he will live forever.

-Reilly is tired of dancing to the Fates’ tune, and when he and Gwen find themselves together for three weeks prior to a wedding, the Fates decide to step in.
-They give Reilly a taste of what his life would be like without their protection, and suddenly everything Reilly knows is shaken to its core.
+Reilly is tired of dancing to the Fates’ tune, and when he and Gwen find themselves thrown together for three weeks, the Fates decide to step in...or rather, step out.
+Suddenly, everything Reilly knows is shaken to its core.
 When his otherworldly abilities begin to fall through time, Reilly may have to trust in something other than fate.

 He might just have to trust in love.